 Biography

-Gentile is on the road and booking music across America.
-Find Gentile’s debut Music is Medicine album at donnagentile.com/music and sign up for updates to stay connected.
+You can find Gentile’s debut Music is Medicine album at donnagentile.com/music and sign up for updates to stay connected.

 Gentile’s roots are Irish, Lithuanian and German on her mother’s side, and Italian and Slovakian on her father’s side (that the family knows of).
 She reminds us that we all come from indigenous peoples with rich traditions, and that we are all connected.
-Her heart is Native.
+Her heart is native.
 Donna grew up in the foothills of the Berkshire mountains in Connecticut and has deep connections to nature, which comes through in her songwriting.
 With parents singing at home—Mom whistling a happy tune and Dad singing and playing guitar, mandolin and harmonica—music rooted itself in Donna’s young heart, but she had no idea she could sing until later in life.

 In 2006, after recording a birth song a cappella, Gentile’s vocal gift was revealed and Donna Gentile & The Human Element band formed with Gentile as lead vocalist playing rhythm guitar.
 The band performed R&B, swing, Zydeco, rockabilly and roots music and featured seasoned musicians Dan McNamara (vocals, piano, accordion), Steven Fishman (bass), Con “Coyote” Doty (lead guitar), Keith Legere (drums) and guest musicians on lap steel, mandolin and more.